Homas/ioc2rpz/README.md

 ### **srv** record
 **srv** record contains 3 parameters:
 - NS server name used in SOA record;
-- an email address for SOA record;
+- an email address for SOA record (in SOA format);
 - list of management TSIG keys (names only).
 Please refer [the management section](#ioc2rpz-management) for the details.
 Sample **srv** record:
 ```
 {srv,{"ns1.example.com","support.email.example.com",["dnsmkey_1","dnsmkey_2","dnsmkey_3"]}}.
 ```
 ### **key** record
-Keys are used for zone transfers and management.
-It is recomended to use different keys for management and zones transfers.
+Keys are used for authentication and authorization.
+It is recomended to use different keys for ioc2rpz management and zones transfers.
 **key** record contain:
 - TSIG key name;
 - algorythm. md5, sha256 and sha512 are supported';